Who is Likely to Die in a Colorado Collision?

 It isn’t all bad news, however.
 Fatality rates have dropped since 2002.
 In the past 17 years, they have gone from 743 to 593.
 There are many possible reasons for this.
 Safer cars, stricter driving laws, or perhaps we Coloradans have simply become better drivers.
 Whatever the reason, hopefully this decline will continue into 2020.

-But if it doesn’t and you or a loved one has been injured in a vehicle accident caused by someone else’s negligence, contact Leventhal Puga Braley P.C.
+But if it doesn’t and you or a loved one has been injured in a vehicle accident caused by someone else’s negligence, contact the wrongful death lawyers at Leventhal Puga Braley P.C.
 We fight for our clients and will work to get you the justice and compensation you deserve.